dansl/iOS-Stuff/README.md

 # iOS-Stuff
 A page dedicated to all my favorite apps, tips, and tricks for iOS.
-Many of these apps and tips apply to both iOS and iPadOS.
+Many of these apply to both iOS and iPadOS.

 ## iOS Apps
 | Name | Price | Note |